accamamuhammad/dua-tracker/README.md

 ## Features

-1. Labels: I used labels to make it easy for the user
+1. Labels: I used labels to make it easy for the user.
+2. pop-up: I used a pop-up instead of the conventional accordin to maximise screen size for small screen sizes, & becuase you need space for the arabic version and transliteration.
+3. Dark-mode: For people who prefer dark mode.

 # Learn